Xuther001/propertyrsbe/README.md

 );
 </code></pre>

+# (Optional) You can create an account and start adding properties and list them or you can inject sample data from below

-5. Using whatever methods you like, inject the following addresses into Redis Database after you've created the tables above:<br>
+Using whatever methods you like, inject the following addresses into Redis Database after you've created the tables above:<br>
 <pre><code>
 {
   "address": "123 Maple Avenue",